base4sistemas/pyescpos/README.rst

 different printers (the most common ones, at least) that are minimally based on ESC/POS |reg| standard, without need to modify the client application code.
 To achieve this, it is necessary to draw a lowest common denominator between features and provide implementations that seek to meet this minimum.
-At this stage of the project, "minimum" is still a fuzzy word.

 Tested Hardware
 ===============

-Current implementation was tested against following hardwares:
+Current implementation was tested against following hardware:

 +-------------------------+-------------------+-------------------+
 | Manufacturer            | Models            | Firmware Versions |